 Come and visit us.
 See how innovation and energy work together to make Temple B’nai Israel’s Religious School is a great place to learn.
 To arrange an appointment, contact the school principal Kitty Hall via our contact form.

 Religious School Forms and Manuals:

-Registration Forms for the 2013-2014 school year are now available.
+Registration Forms for the 2014-2015 school year will be available in early August.